Dreyfus affair: The denunciation of Esterhazy and the progress of Dreyfusism

 The nationalist press launched a violent campaign against the burgeoning Dreyfusards.
-In counter-attack, the General Staff discovered and revealed the information hitherto ignored in the "secret file".
+In counterattack, the General Staff discovered and revealed the information hitherto ignored in the "secret file".
 Doubt began to surface, and figures in the artistic and political spheres asked questions.
 Picquart tried to convince his seniors to react in favour of Dreyfus, but the General Staff seemed deaf.
-An investigation was started against him, he was monitored when he was in the east, then transferred to Tunisia "in the interest of the service".
+An investigation was started against him, he was monitored when he was in the east, and he was then transferred to Tunisia "in the interest of the service".

-At this moment Major Henry chose to take action.
+At this moment Major Henry took action.
 On 1 November 1896, he created a false document, subsequently called the "faux Henry" [Henry forgery], keeping the header and signature of an ordinary letter from Panizzardi, and wrote the central text himself:

-This was a rather crude forgery.
-Generals Gonse and Boisdeffre, however, without asking questions, brought the letter to their minister, General Billot.
+This was a crude forgery.
+Generals Gonse and Boisdeffre, however, without asking questions, brought the letter to their minister, General Jean-Baptiste Billot.
 The doubts of the General Staff regarding the innocence of Dreyfus flew out the window.
 With this discovery the General Staff decided to protect Esterhazy and persecute Colonel Picquart, "who did not understand anything".
 Picquart, who knew nothing of the "faux Henry", quickly felt isolated from his fellow soldiers.
 Major Henry accused Picquart of embezzlement and sent him a letter full of innuendo.
 He protested in writing and returned to Paris.

 Picquart confided in his friend, lawyer Louis Leblois, who promised secrecy.
 Leblois, however, spoke to the vice president of the Senate, the Alsatian Auguste Scheurer-Kestner (born in Mulhouse, like Dreyfus), who was in turn infected by doubts.
 Without citing Picquart, the senator revealed the affair to the highest people in the country.
 The General Staff, however, still suspected Picquart of causing leaks.
 This was the beginning of the Picquart affair, a new conspiracy by the General Staff against an officer.

 Major Henry, although deputy to Picquart, was jealous and fostered his own malicious operation to compromise his superior.
 He engaged in various malpractices (making a letter and designating it as an instrument of a "Jewish syndicate", wanting to help Dreyfus to escape, rigging the "petit bleu" to create a belief that Picquart erased the name of the real recipient, drafting a letter naming Dreyfus in full).